 1. Choose an LLC Name

-One word of caution is that until your business name is officially approved by your state of formation and you complete your formation filing, the name can still be taken by another LLC.
-It’s a first-come first-served world.
-However, many states do allow you to reserve your company name for a nominal fee until you complete the process of forming an LLC.
+But once you’ve decided on a name and confirmed that it meets the state’s requirements, lock it down right away!
+Until your business name is officially approved by the state and you complete your formation filing, other LLCs can still take it.
+It’s a first-come, first-served world.
+The good news is that many states allow you to reserve your company name for a nominal fee until you complete the formation process.

-Most state resource websites have name availability checks for free, and you can also conduct a name check request by mail.
-For some business types, you may need to run a secondary check with the Department of Revenue, Secretary of State, or U.S. Patent and Trademark Commission.
+Most state resource websites have free name availability searches, and you can also conduct a name check request by mail.
+Be aware that, for some business types, you may need to run a secondary check with the Department of Revenue, Secretary of State, or U.S. Patent and Trademark Commission.

 2. Designate a Registered Agent

-When a company, individual, or government entity seeks formal contact with your business, they will send any relevant documents to your registered agent, who makes note of the receipt and forwards the mail to you in an efficient manner.
+When a company, individual, or government entity seeks formal contact with your business, they will send any relevant documents to your agent, who makes note of the receipt and forwards the correspondence to you right away.

 On the surface, a registered agent sounds a bit like a “middle man for middle man’s sake.”
-However, without a registered agent, a noncompliant business owner could hide behind the excuse of not knowing anything is wrong, or that anyone is trying to contact them.
-On the other hand, a company that hasn’t done anything out of line could be sued without ever knowing.
+However, without an agent, a noncompliant business owner could hide behind the excuse that “I wasn’t aware anything was wrong,” or “I never heard anything about it.”
+On the flip side, without an agent, a company that hasn’t done anything out of line could be sued without ever knowing it.

 The registered agent provides a happy medium so that there is verifiable proof that all relevant documents were both delivered and received.
-Your registered agent is required to be available during all standard business hours to notify you when they receive a document on your behalf.
-In addition, they keep you informed of upcoming state filing deadlines.
+This is an important responsibility, as your agent must be available during all standard business hours to notify you when they receive a document on your behalf and keep you updated on state filing deadlines.

-Even in states where you can serve as your own registered agent, it’s still a good idea to have a third-party company or individual handle it for you.
-If you serve as your own registered agent, you’ll need to be available during all business hours and your personal address will likely become publicly available.
+Even in states where you can serve as your own registered agent, we think it’s still a good idea to have a third-party company or individual handle it for you.
+Taking on the role yourself would make your personal address publicly available, and require your availability during all business hours, making days off and vacations tricky.